 The College provides retirement benefits through a Matching Retirement Plan.
 A Voluntary Tax-Deferred Annuity Plan is also offered.
 You may elect to direct your contributions to accounts with Fidelity, TIAA, or VALIC.

 The College provides retirement benefits through a 403(b) tax-deferred defined contribution plan.
 Eligibility criteria and waiting periods for the College's matching contribution vary by classification of employment.
 An employee who meets the eligibility requirements must contribute, as a condition of employment, 3% of base salary on a pre-tax basis to receive the College's 9% match.
 Upon enrollment, all contributions are 100% vested.

-For the 2015 calendar year, the IRS general limit is $18,000.
+For the 2016 calendar year, the IRS general contribution limit is $18,000.
 Employees age 50 and older can contribute an additional $6,000 under the "catch-up" provision.

 Contributions to the Matching Retirement Plan and the Voluntary Tax-Deferred Annuity Plan (TDA) may be directed to accounts with Fidelity, TIAA, or VALIC.
 Your election may include one, two or all three of these vendors.